 8. Learn from past mistakes to move forward.

 Mistakes teach us vital lessons.
 They help us move forward.
 Progress.
 Imagine a cave dweller who lives in the mountains.
 One day he leaves the safety of his little cave to find food.
 He sees a baby bear playing – the first time he’s ever seen one.
 He moves closer to take a look.
 Grrrrr… Mamma bear sees the threat and attacks him.
-He survives.
-He returns to his cave having learned a vital lesson.
-He feels shaken up, but he still needs to go out for food next time.
-He avoids baby bears from that day forward.
-In doing so, he contributes to the survival and growth of humanity.
-He learned from his mistake.
+He survives and returns to his cave having learned a vital lesson.
+Despite feeling shaken up he still needs to go out for food next time.
+But from now on he avoids baby bears.
+In doing so, he contributes to the survival and growth of humanity by learning from his mistake.
 Mistakes happen.
 They make you more experienced so you can make wiser decisions.
 The real mistake is when you ruminate then repeat the same mistakes – that’s just plain nuts.

 7. Be strategic to shield against the things that cause inner struggle.

-No doubt your life get’s pretty hectic.
-Whether your friends, family, or work takes up the majority of your time is irrelevant.
-What’s important is that you find ways to cut the needless tasks which drain your time, peace, and happiness.
-The best way to do this is the 80/20 rule.
-You see most things follow an 80/20 rule, as observed by Pareto’s Law.
 Pareto’s Law is a mathematical calculation.
 It poses a theory on the distribution of wealth in society.
-It claims 20% of the population produce and own 80% of all wealth and income.
+It claims 20% of the population produce and owns 80% of all wealth and income.
 The financial implications of this formula aren’t important right now.
 Instead, take a look at how it applies to you.
 How?
 Well, this principle is also accurate when it comes to other areas of life.
 For example, 80% of your sadness comes from 20% of the people in your life.
 80% of your psychological pain comes from 20% of your past experiences.
 80% of your knowledge comes from 20% of the information you read.
 And so on.
 Now take a second to grab a piece of paper and a pen, then split your life into segments.
 You might include friends, family, work, leisure.
 Now write the 20% in each segment which challenges your inner peace the most.
 Then remove those from your life.